shinysocks/raccoonundrum/README.md

 # Racoonundrum 🦝
-### a trashy puzzle game created by Noah Dinan aka N041-1
+### a trashy puzzle game created by Noah Dinan aka shinysocks
 #### The mazes are infested with ***RATS!?!***

 #### Help reunite the raccoon with the trashcan in this puzzling game.